C.5.1

 A wavefront is a surface joining points on a wave that are at the same phase of oscillation.
 In two-dimensional textbook diagrams, spherical wavefronts appear as circles.
 The gap between neighbouring wavefronts represents the wavelength: closer wavefronts mean a shorter wavelength and, if the wave speed is fixed, a higher frequency.

 When the source is stationary, the wavefronts remain symmetrical circles centred on the source.
-If the observer moves towards the source, they meet wavefronts more often than they would when standing still, so the observed frequency increases.
+If the observer moves towards the source, they meet wavefronts more often than they would while standing still, so the observed frequency increases.

 For light, the syllabus uses this low relative speed approximation:

-Use this approximation only when v is much smaller than c.
-In school physics language, “much smaller” means the ratio v/c is small enough that higher-order relativistic terms do not affect the accuracy required.
+Use this approximation only when is much smaller than .
+In school physics terms, âmuch smallerâ means that the ratio is small enough for higher-order relativistic terms to make no difference to the accuracy needed.

 with the same symbols as defined above.